serras/poke-fun/guide/tech-intro.md

 - _View models_ keep (part of) the state of the application, and communicate with the outside world.
 - _Views_ define how this state is mapped into a set of UI elements laid out in the screen.
 Views as defined by `@Composable` functions.

 Let us look at the simplest application: a button which counts how many times it has been pressed.
 The state is basically a counter.
+To define the read-only version we use [property delegation](https://kotlinlang.org/docs/delegated-properties.html).

 ```kotlin
 class Counter: ViewModel() {